victorhalla/hasf/README.md

-# HASF
+# HASF v2
-HASF BeeHive (Halla Abelha Sem Ferrão)
+HASF Stingles Bee Hive (Halla Abelha Sem Ferrão)

 *Read this in other languages: [English](README.md), [Portuguese Brazil](README.pt-br.md)

 It is the prototype of a stingless bee box that uses the concept of INPA boxes, thus facilitating handling.
 The objectives of this model are:
-* facilitate management through 5 blocks: base, nest, over-nest, honey chamber and cover
+* facilitate management through 5 blocks: base, nest, over-nest, super (honey chamber) and cover
 * low cost and durable
 * be scalable
 * reduce human contact during the honey extraction process
 * test the use of prefabricated honey pots
 * be portable
+* be light
+* withstand extreme cold and heat

 ## Table of Contents
   - [HASF](#Motivation)